bonitasoft/bonita-labs-doc/md/polling.md

 ## Manage polling executions

-The polling can be handled on a page served directly on the ICI backend, By default it can be accessed on [http://localhost:8082/](http://localhost:8082/)
+The polling can be handled on a page served directly on the ICI backend.
+By default it can be accessed on [http://localhost:8082/](http://localhost:8082/)

 This page allows to:
-* activate/deactive the polling.
+* activate/deactivate the polling
-* run it immediatly.
+* run it immediately
-* cancel any running polling.
+* cancel any running polling
-* see previous polling executions.
+* see previous polling executions

-There are REST endpoints to manage execution of the polling on `/api/polling/` see [REST APIs documentation](./rest_api.md)

 ## Troubleshooting

 ### Polling errors

-When a polling execution fails, it can be seen in error in the polling page [http://localhost:8082/](http://localhost:8082/).
+When a polling execution fails, it can be seen in error on the ICI backend.
+By default it can be accessed on [http://localhost:8082/](http://localhost:8082/).

-More informations whould be available in output logs on the backend, either in the Standard output or in the log file `logs/bonita-ici.log`
+More information would be available in output logs on the ICI backend, either in the Standard output or in the log file `logs/bonita-ici.log`

 ### Deleted cases